| Session | Course Dates | Application Deadline | Document Deadline | Payment Deadline |

-Here is an opportunity for you to acquire specialized skills for those who work in inclusive education or will be stepping into this role.
-Level B assessments provide data that is a basis for communicating with families and colleagues.
+Here is an opportunity for educators working in inclusive education or who will be stepping into this role to acquire specialized skills.
+Level B assessments provide data used to communicate with families and colleagues.
+Assessment results inform the process of planning specific learning supports and interventions.
 Knowing how to score and interpret standardized test results also prepares you for leadership roles in the school-based team.

-Successful completion of this course will not qualify you to administer Level B assessments in K-12 schools in BC.
-You need to complete the Level B Assessment: Advanced Application course to become qualified.
+Successful completion of CONT 911 is an essential step to certification to administer Level B assessments in K–12 schools in BC.
+You will also need to complete CONT 928: Advanced Applications for full certification.
 Note that it will be up to your district student services team to decide who and how assessments can be performed in your designated school(s).

 Is this course for you?
 Take this quiz to find out.